-Below are a few of the legislative issues Northwest Harvest will be tracking and advocating for during the 2013 Session of the Washington State Legislature.
+Below are a few of the legislative issues Northwest Harvest will be tracking and advocating for at the start of the January 2013 Session of the Washington State Legislature.

 Restore funding for the State Food Assistance Program (SFA)